rickybassom/gmn-python-api/docs/rest_api.md

 https://explore.globalmeteornetwork.org/gmn_rest_api?<query_parameters>

 The endpoint supports the following query parameters:
-- `sql`: An SQL query to execute.
+- `sql`: An SQL SELECT query to execute.
 This is required.
 - `data_shape`: The [shape](https://docs.datasette.io/en/0.64.6/json_api.html#different-shapes) of the data to return.
 Default is `objects`.
 - `data_format`: The format of the data to return.
 Default is `json`. `csv` is also supported.